Kellyanne Conway Tells Americans To Buy Ivanka Trump's Products

 In the Fox interview, Conway suggested retailers are dropping the line because of politics.

-"They're using her, who's been a champion for women in power and women in the workplace to get to him.
+"They're using her, who's been a champion for women in power and women in the workplace, to get to him.
 I think people can see through that," she said.

 T.J.
 Maxx and Marshalls told employees last week to stop using signs promoting Ivanka Trump's brand and mix in her products with others the store sells in order to make them less prominent.

-Nordstrom has also that it would no longer sell Ivanka Trump jewelry and clothing because sales have been disappointing.
+Nordstrom has also said that it would no longer sell Ivanka Trump jewelry and clothing because sales have been disappointing.
 Neither the company nor Ivanka Trump's brand released any sales figures.

 The line is still carried by other retailers.